TTTheo/ATM/design_doc.md

     * This table stores all income for the bank: currency, amount and income type.
 It’s only accessible for manager uses.
 * Loan
     * This table stores loan histories of customers: username, interest, length of loan, collateral and amount of loan.
 Username is a foreign key reference to username in User.
-For all foreign keys, on update and delete it cascades.
-Because customer should be able to modify their information.
-And once the username or account number is modified, we need to make sure that all table has the same data.
-And for primary keys, on conflict it will rollback the operation that caused the conflict.

 ### DAO classes:
 * Dao.java